evilsocket/opensnitch/wiki/FAQs.md

 **Which connections does OpenSnitch intercept?**

-We currently (>= v1.0.0-rc4) only intercept new connections (iptables/conntrack state NEW) of TCP, UDP and UDPLITE protocols, to/from any port.
+We currently (>= v1.6.0-rc.4) intercept new connections (iptables/conntrack state NEW) of TCP, UDP and UDPLITE, SCTP and ICMP protocols, to/from any port.

 Kernels support
 ---